Skip to main content

 Agent Behavioral Checks

-The following checks are used to assess different agentic behaviors and instruction-following capabilities.
+The following checks assess agentic behaviors and instruction-following capabilities.

 Behavior Adherence